gileanu/CS50W-Project-0/README.md

 <h3>Hello everyone!</h3>

 My name is Razvan and this will be my first Project submision taking CS50’s Web Programming with Python and JavaScript!

+Here is the link to the Screencast on Youtube: https://youtu.be/8JVjWBKZrAA?si=srnd-QA7zAwuZpTV